esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 [I Will Rise](https://www.skylerthomas.com/wp-content/uploads/2025/03/I-Will-Rise-Duet.mp3)
 *(Right-click to open in new tab)*

+---

+**Before you read this chapter, I want you to know something.**

+If you're still reading, you're already curious.
+Maybe skeptical, but curious.
+That's enough.

+This chapter is going to talk about the swamp—that stuck place where you've been living, maybe for years.
+It's going to name some hard truths.
+It's going to introduce you to some people who've been there and some ancient wisdom that speaks to it.

+And at the end, I'm going to ask you to consider something.
+Just consider it—not commit to it, not sign up for anything.
+Just open your mind to a possibility you might not have thought about before.

+A possibility that the stirring you feel, the restlessness, the longing—might be more than random.
+Might be something, or Someone, calling to you.

+You don't have to believe it yet.
+You don't have to understand it all.
+You just have to keep reading.

+Can you do that?

+---

+**One more thing about the music.**

+Maybe you're not ready for it yet.
+I know it's going to have a spiritual slant to it.
+But just start listening.

+Because I think you'll find much of it is a desperate plea for more than just my own limitations.
+It's a plea for something greater.

+And that something greater—I hope you'll discover through this journey—is God's love in a way you may have never considered.

+---

 You know you're in the swamp when you start defending it.

 When someone asks if you're okay and you snap back, "I'm fine."
 When a friend gently suggests you might need help and you list all the reasons why your situation is different, more complicated, not what it looks like from the outside.
 When you catch yourself explaining why you have to stay—why leaving isn't an option, why this is just how life is, why everyone else simply doesn't understand.